-During the period from the 1st of April 2024 to the 30th of September 2024, the Association successfully implemented the SPSO's Complaints Handling Procedure and investigated eight complaint in accordance with this procedure.
-The complaint information was collected and recorded accordingly, and the complaint was investigated and concluded within the published timescales.
-The information collected has been analysed with a view to identifying the cause of the complaint, learning opportunities and any necessary service improvements or staff training requirements.
+During the period from 1 April 2024 to the 31st December 2024 the Association successfully implemented the SPSO's Complaints Handling Procedure and investigated eighteen complaints (sixteen cases) in accordance with this procedure.
+All complaints information was collected and recorded accordingly, and all complaints were investigated and concluded within the published timescales.
+The information collected has been analysed with a view to identifying the cause of complaints, learning opportunities and any necessary service improvements or staff training requirements.

-During the analysis, it was noted that six cases related to dissatisfaction with the service provided by the Association.
-These complaints related to different issues of which none were upheld.
-Following the analysis of complaints, no learning or training opportunities were identified.
+It was noted that nine cases related to dissatisfaction with the service provided by the Association.
+These complaints related to different issues of which one was upheld.